 I chose to attend USC because of an intentional dedication to serve the Los Angeles community and refusal to accept the status quo within the profession.
 I would be given the opportunity to push myself, learn from faculty, upperclassmen, and my peers to provide effective patient care to various communities within the city.
 As an East Coast resident, I knew moving here would enable me to engage with diverse communities to better understand the connection between healthcare and culture as well as build cultural competence.

 What do you like most about the school?

 I enjoy the school’s dedication to improving healthcare through events including health fairs across the city, patient panel discussions on campus, and faculty at the top of their field who encourage students to bold and inventive with their career aspirations.
 What I did not expect was to almost immediately make the connection between my time as an educator and future career as a pharmacist.
-Now in my second semester here, I can attest to how USC pushes students to engage with and learning from local communities, whether it be patients or even other healthcare professionals.
+I can attest to how USC pushes students to engage with and learning from local communities, whether it be patients or even other healthcare professionals.

 What are your career aspirations?

 I am interested in ambulatory care pharmacy because I want to leverage the connection between a pharmacist and an education, who helps deliver a broader understanding of medications and disease states as well as engages with and learns from a specific community.